L1ghtingBolt/BestSynapse/README.md

  - Windows 10/11 (NOT TESTED WITH WINDOWS 11, BUT **SHOULD** WORK)
  - Synapse X

+# OLD 2019/2020 scripts on repository.
+May be bannable!

 ## INSTRUCTIONS

 1. Download BestSynapse.zip from the link below